Home Missouri Criminal Justice Degree Programs

 Some of the more common criminal justice careers in Missouri include detectives, police officers and corrections officers.
 If you live in a more populated part of the state such as Kansas City or St. Louis, police and correction officers may earn a slightly higher annual salary than in more rural areas of the state.

-In October 2013, there were 288 criminal justice jobs listed on the career website Indeed.com.
-Many of the positions advertised were for entry-level security guards, although there were also more advanced positions such as probation officer and private investigator.
+You can find many criminal justice jobs listed on various career websites.
+Many of the positions advertised are for entry-level security guards, although there are also more advanced positions such as probation officer and private investigator.

-A probation officer and correctional treatment specialist is one of the most popular jobs in the field of criminal justice according to the BLS.
+Probation officers and correctional treatment specialists are some of the most popular jobs in the field of criminal justice according to the Bureau of Labor Statistics.
 You may also be thinking of working as a Crime Scene Investigator (CSI).
 People in this field work long hours under challenging circumstances, however, most find it personally rewarding to use their investigative skills to solve crimes.

-Check out some of the most common careers in criminal justice, along with annual salaries from the Bureau of Labor Statistics (2014) in the graph below.
+Check out some of the most common careers in criminal justice in the list below, along with annual salaries for Missouri, from the Bureau of Labor Statistics (2022).

 These are just a couple of the career options available to you with a criminal justice degree.
 If you are uncertain which path you want to take, speak to a career counselor before you enroll in college to narrow your options.
 Below you can request information from multiple schools to learn about each criminal justice program.